pisani/opentelemetry-trace-soap/readme.md

 # Conclusion
-In summary, this article demonstrates how Embedded Python, could be used to add additional features to IRIS, in my case, to implement Observability tracing for SOAP services.
-The options available via Python and IRIS's ability to leverage these Python libraries is truely.
+In summary, this article demonstrates how Embedded Python, could be used to add additional features to IRIS, such as, support for Observability tracing for IRIS implemented SOAP services.

-I recognise that work can be undertaken to create a more generic OpenTelemetrySupport class that implements the same for REST services, as well as extending current Class Method signatures to tracking timing of any Class method through this framework.
+Looking ahead, this sample can be enhanced and developed forther, for example, the utility can be turned into a more generic OpenTelemetry support class that implements the same for REST services, or, the ability to enable any IRIS Class Method to generate and broadcast telemetry data.